 The American Museum of Natural History’s Research Library is dedicated to preserving and providing access to records that document the science, public education, and history of the Museum.
 These collections yield unparalleled documentary evidence of the AMNH’s 150-year history and will continue to evolve and grow along with the institution.

-The Digital Asset Management (DAM) system works with the Research Library’s other tools to manage collections (Archives Space), authorities (xEAC), and scientific publications (DSpace), as well as complementing collection databases throughout the entire Institution.
-Support for the Research Library’s DAM is provided by the Leon Levy Foundation as part of the three-year Shelby White and Leon Levy Archive Initiative to promote the evolution, transformation, and expansion of the AMNH archive collections.
+AMNH Digital Collections, the Museum’s Digital Asset Management System (DAMS), works within the Research Library’s suite of web applications and databases.
+The DAMS bolsters cross-departmental Collection Management Systems (CMS) to empower Library patrons with enhanced access to the Museum’s resources for the advancement of scholarship and discovery.
+Support for Digital Collections is provided by the Leon Levy Foundation as part of the three-year Shelby White and Leon Levy Archive Initiative (2020-2023) to promote evolution, transformation, and access to the AMNH archive collections.